Papers presented at academic, higher education and policy conferences

 History and public purpose: defining, teaching, advocating the historian’s toolbox, Basler Kolloquium zur Didaktik der Geschichte und Politik.

-Capital Reflections: A Comparative Exploration of Public History in Ottawa and Washington, DC, American Historical Association, Washington DC.
+Capital Reflections: A Comparative Exploration of Public History in Ottawa and Washington, American Historical Association, Washington DC.
 Chair and commentator.

 What is public history in the UK?, Institute for Historical Research Past and Future, issue 14, Autumn/Winter 2013, pp. 10-11.
 With Justin Champion.